When I meet people and they find out I’m in the fitness business – and they see how old I am đ – the topic of weight lifting over 50 often comes up.

 This combination of principles creates the ideal strength training program for people over 50.

-How to get started with weight training over 50
+How to get started with strength training over 50

 Before starting the actual workout, I recommend people spend a few minutes warming up.
 This will increase your internal temperature a little and prepare your body for the workout, like warming up a car before driving on a cold day.